 I showered, got dressed and ready and left the room.
 I had read on the Fairmont web page that Santana Row was about 3 miles away from the hotel and there was a “shuttle”!
 I asked the concierge how to get to Santana Row and he told me to walk to the end of the block for the “bus”.
 I didn’t think much of it since there were 4 hotels at the end of the block.
 I guess I thought it was a “shuttle bus” for all the hotel in that area!

-I looked up the Bus time online and then waited for the “shuttle bus” to come and I got on.
 The driver said… “2 dollars please” in his broken English.
 I said, “do you have change for a ten”?
 He said, “No, do you want to buy a $10 dollar pass”?
 I said “no” and he said, “Just get on”.
 Since I’m a fabulous listener!
 I did just that!
 I turned the corner and walked further onto the bus.
 There was no turning back… or getting off.

 Oh boy!
 This was no way a “shuttle bus” for the hotels!
 It was the city bus!
 The CITY BUS!